-NURS 625/School Nurse Practicum II NURS 626/School Nurse Practicum Seminar II NURS 603/Individual, Family, and Community Systems HLED 554/Curriculum and Program Construction in Health and Safety Education Non-Instructional School Nurse Certificate (Required): NURS 523/School Nursing Foundations NURS 524/Assessment and Management of School Age Children and Adolescents NURS 525/School Nurse Practicum I NURS 526/School Nurse Practicum Seminar I EDFN 500 or 520/Educational Foundations Course Bridge to the Master of Science in Nursing for RNs with a Non-Nursing Baccalaureate Degree This prerequisite sequence of courses is designed for RNs with a non-nursing baccalaureate degree who wish to enter the MSN program at The College of New Jersey.
+Bridge to the Master of Science in Nursing for RNs with a Non-Nursing Baccalaureate Degree This prerequisite sequence of courses is designed for RNs with a nonnursing baccalaureate degree who wish to enter the MSN program at The College of New Jersey.
 Up to 16 undergraduate credits are taken prior to MSN course content.
 In addition, students must meet all the requirements for admission to the MSN programs.
-The exception to this bridge option is the School Nurse program.
+The bridge option cannot be applied to the School Nurse program.
 Students must hold a BSN to enter the School Nurse program.
 Admission Requirements:

-Diploma or associate's degree in nursing

-Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.

-Undergraduate statistics course within 5 years prior to taking first graduate nursing course.
+Diploma or associate's degree in nursing Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
+Successful completion of an undergraduate statistics course within 5 years prior to taking first graduate nursing course.
 May be taken concurrently with undergraduate bridge program courses.

-An undergraduate health assessment course or equivalent
+Successful completion of an undergraduate health assessment course or equivalent Preadmission interview may be required (Also see page 9) Additional Requirements:

-Preadmission interview

-(Also see page 9)

-Additional Requirements:
+License to practice as a registered nurse in New Jersey License to practice in Pennsylvania may be recommended

+Pre-clinical requirements (See Nursing Department Web site for more details)

+CPR certification (BLS or ACLS)

+Criminal Background Check

+Drug Test

+Health and immunization requirements

+Liability Insurance for student nurse practitioner

+Bridge Requirements: up to 4 undergraduate units (16 credits)

+One of the following Professional Role Courses:

+NUR 210/Professional Role I (Learner)

+NUR 310/Professional Role II (Clinician)

+The following three courses are required\

+NUR 328/Research

+NUR 440/Caring in Community Health/Science\

+NUR 444/Caring in Community Health/Practice\

+\Up to 8 credits of community health (NURS 440 and/or NURS 444) may be waived for applicants with significant community health experience and experience based on a portfolio review by the Department of Nursing faculty.

-CPR certification Health requirements License to practice as a registered nurse in New Jersey License to practice in Pennsylvania may be recommended up to 4 undergraduate units (16 credits) Bridge Requirements: NUR 210/Professional Role I (Learner) OR NUR 310/Professional Role II (Clinician) Note: Student may choose one; both are not required.
-NUR 328/Research NUR 440/Caring in Community Health/Science NUR 444/Caring in Community Health/Practice Following completion of the above bridge requirements, the student completes the requirements for either the 47-credit Family Nurse Practitioner Program, the 43-credit Adult Nurse Practitioner Program, the 34.5-credit Clinical Nurse Leader Program, or Neonatal Nurse Practioner.
-Post-Master's Nurse Practitioner Certificate Program (NURS_SCT02), (NURS_SCT03), and (NURS_SCT04) This program is designed for registered nurses, with a master's degree in nursing, who wish to become family, adult or neonatal nurse practitioners.
+Following completion of the above bridge requirements, the student completes the requirements for either the Family Nurse Practitioner Program, the Adult/Gerontological Primary Care Nurse Practitioner Program, the Clinical Nurse Leader Program, or the Neonatal Nurse Practioner Program, the Clinical Nurse Leader Program, or the Neonatal Nurse Practioner Program.

+Post-Master's Nurse Practitioner Certificate Program (NURS\SCT02), (NURS\SCT03), and (NURS\SCT04)

+These certificate programs are designed for registered nurses who have earned a master's degree in nursing and who wish to become family nurse practitioners or adult/gerontological primary care nurse practitioners.
 Students may take up to six years of part-time study to complete either option.

 Admission Requirements:

-Master of Science in Nursing from an NLNor CCNE-accredited program

-An undergraduate health assessment course or equivalent
+Master of Science in Nursing from an NLNor CCNE-accredited program An undergraduate health assessment course or approved equivalent Preadmission interview may be requested Additional Requirements:

-Preadmission interview

-(Also see page 9)

-Additional Requirements: